East Ham tube station: History

-After nationalisation of the railways in 1948 management of the station passed to British Railways.
-Service to Kentish Town and St Pancras was withdrawn from 15 September 1958 and the northern bay platform was taken out of use.
-The remaining Fenchurch Street–Southend services were withdrawn on 14 June 1962 with the introduction of full overhead line electric service.
+After nationalisation of the railways in 1948, management of the station passed to British Railways.
+Service to Kentish Town was withdrawn from 15 September 1958 and the northern bay platform was taken out of use.
+To accommodate the new East Ham depot, the up through (Fenchurch Street) north-facing platform was demolished and a replacement built to the south.
+The new south-facing platform came into service on 31 November 1959.
+The Fenchurch Street–Southend services were withdrawn on 14 June 1962 with the introduction of full overhead line electric service.
+(Note: Limited summer services to Southend continued throughout the 1960s.)
 On 1 January 1969 ownership transferred to the London Underground.
 On 30 July 1990, the Hammersmith–Barking service of the Metropolitan line gained a separate identity as the Hammersmith & City line.
-From 13 December 2009 off-peak service was extended from Whitechapel to Barking with an all-day daily service at East Ham.
+Lifts providing step-free access to the platforms became operational on 2 August 2004.
+From 13 December 2009, off-peak Hammersmith & City line service was extended from Whitechapel to Barking with a daily all-day service at East Ham.